ros-controls/roadmap/design_drafts/components_architecture_and_urdf_examples.md

 ```

 Note:
-  * For `joint2` the "velocity" and "effort" command interfaces are intentionally left out to show another often use-case
+  * For `joint2` the "velocity" and "effort" command interfaces are intentionally left out to show another common use-case

 #### 3. Robots with multiple interfaces used at the same time